wlepbc/rstmh_poster/next/index.md

 There are considerable differences in the results for different states.

-### Addressing the millenium goals
+### Addressing the Roadmap goals

 We have demonstrated the utility of our approach for making inferences about the underlying levels of leprosy and short-term forecasting.
-For the rest of our project we will focus directly on addressing the Millenium Development Goals, adapting the back-calculation to include grade 2 disability and analysing national-level data sets to give an overview of the global goals.
+For the rest of our project we will focus directly on addressing the WHO Roadmap Goals, adapting the back-calculation to include grade 2 disability and analysing national-level data sets to give an overview of the global goals.